utdemir/utdemir.com/posts/choosing-cloud-regions.md

 published: false
 ---

-When setting up a cloud infrastructure for a project, usually one fo the first choices we have to make is the region to use.
+When setting up a cloud infrastructure for a project, usually one of the first choices we have to make is which region to use.
 This is an important choice, as it has direct effects on feature availability, cost and latency to end-users.
+From those three, feature availability and cost is relatively easy to consider, however estimating the latency impact is not trivial.

+Latency has a big impact on users experience of software services.
+It can easily add hundreds of milliseconds to each user action, and for things that require multiple round-trips (eg. a TLS handshake or OAuth) it might cause seconds of delay.
+There are services that reduce the impact (eg. CDNs, edge computing) but usually we end up with stateful dependencies that are hard or costly to distribute.

-But so far I always observed this choice being taken very lightly, usually people pick a region that _feels_ sensible given their user base and call it a day.
-Given the current state of software startups, this choice tends to be somewhere within US.
+But so far I observed the choice of which cloud regions to use being taken very lightly.
+The first developers of a project pick a region that _feels_ sensible given their user base and call it a day.
+Given the current state of software startups, this choice tends to be somewhere within the US.
 The natural progression from there is moving to a multi-regional setup.
-By that time, hopefully the choice of the additional region is made by considering the experiences of users that are located on various part of the world, but even with these metrics it is not a straigtforward decision to make, as:
+By that time, hopefully the choice of the additional region is made by considering the experiences of users that are located in various parts of the world, but even with these metrics it is not a straigthforward decision to make, as:

-1. Usually, there is a high operational cost of maintaining a new region, so ideally we'd want to have as few regions as possible while maintaining a good coverage across the world.
+1. Usually, there is a high operational cost of maintaining a new region, so ideally we'd want to have as few regions as possible while maintaining good coverage across the world.
-2. Latency between various points of the world does not always corralate with distance, because of network conditions and varying investments to the network infrastructure and interconnectivity.
+2. The latency between different parts of the world does not always correlate with distance, because of network conditions and varying investments in the network infrastructure and interconnectivity.

 In short, this becomes an optimisation problem of finding the combination of regions that provide the best latency characteristics given the constraints.
-This will be the focus of the article.
+This problem will be the focus of the article.

 <aside>

-This article has some interactive elements that require JavaScript and best viewed on a larger screen (ie. not a phone).
+This article has some interactive elements that require JavaScript and is best viewed on a larger screen (ie. not a phone).

 </aside>

 ## Methodology

-On this article, I will:
+In this article, I will:

 - Formulate a way to estimate the network latency between any two points on earth.
 - Calculate the distribution of internet users.
-- Using this information, evaluate various cloud region configurations for their median latency against all internet users.
+- Using this information, evaluate various cloud region configurations for their latency against internet users.

 I will look at AWS regions, but the technique can be easily applied to other cloud providers.
-More specifically, I will rely on below assumptions:
+More specifically, I will rely on the below assumptions:

-- We are able to use all AWS regions available to public as of August 2022, excluding:
+- We can use all AWS regions available to the public as of August 2022, excluding:
   - [the regions located within China][aws-china]
   - [AWS Local Zones][aws-local-zones], [AWS Wavelength][aws-wavelength], or any custom [AWS Outposts][aws-outposts]
-- We are targeting the internet users over the entire world; regardless of nationality, language, income or any other criteria.
+- We are targeting internet users over the entire world; regardless of nationality, language, income or any other criteria.
-- We do not have any constraints on which regions to use (eg. existing setups, use of features that are not available on every region)
+- We do not have any constraints on which regions to use (eg. existing setups, use of features that are not available in every region)
-- We [are able to route][route53-latency-based-routing] each users to the region that provides the lowest latency to them.
+- We [have the ability to][route53-latency-based-routing] route each user to the region that provides the lowest latency to them.

 [aws-china]: https://www.amazonaws.cn/en/about-aws/china/
 [aws-local-zones]: https://aws.amazon.com/about-aws/global-infrastructure/localzones/